art-institute-of-chicago/aic-mobile-ios/README.md

 GOOGLE_APP_ID
 ```

 Note that this file does not exist initially, and it is not tracked by git.
-Like `Config.plist`, it will be created when you run `setup.sh`.
+Like `Config.plist`, it will be created when you run `install.sh`.

 See the [Analytics](#analytics) section for more info.